 Jacki grew up dancing in a small studio in Martinez, California.
 She started ballet classes at age 3 and continued her training at many summer intensives including American Ballet Theatre and Diablo Ballet.
 She also attended the Walnut Hill School for the Arts Intensive as a scholarship recipient.
 She moved to Portland in 2009 and graduated from Portland State University in 2013 with a Bachelor of Arts in Graphic Design and a minor in dance.
 During her time in college she explored other dance genres and found a new love for hip hop, jazz, and lyrical.
 She became coordinator and choreographer for PSU's recreational dance club where she taught and choreographed lyrical and hip hop routines.

-Jacki began her professional dance career in 2014 when she joined the WHL's Portland Winterhawks Rosebuds Dance Team, with whom she is in her fourth season with.
-She is currently in her third season with Mixd Dance Company and danced for the AFL's Portland Steel (formerly Thunder) for two seasons.
+Jacki began her professional dance career in 2014 when she joined the WHL's Portland Winterhawks Rosebuds Dance Team, with whom she is in her fifith season with.
+She is currently in her fourth season with Mixd Dance Company and danced for the AFL's Portland Steel (formerly Thunder) for two seasons.
 Jacki also spends time working with various high school dance teams in and around Portland choreographing, and teaching technique and conditioning.
-Most notably, she has been working with Roosevelt High School Rider Elite for three years.
+Most notably, she worked with Roosevelt High School Rider Elite for three years.
 Jacki is also a choregrapher and instructor for the Senior Performing Company at Lake Oswego Academy of Dance as well as a coach for the University of Portland Dance Team.

 She has always loved sharing her passion for dance with others and is so glad to be in her sixth year teaching at The Aspire Project.

 development program coordinator / instructor